GabeDiniz/GabeDiniz/README.md

 <h1 align="center">Hello world!
 My name is Gabe 👋</h1>

 <p align="center">I recently graduated from the University of Waterloo and I am currently working at OpenText as a Software Developer for the Build Team.
 I have a passion for creating innovative and user-friendly software solutions.
-I am excited to bring my technical knowledge and creative problem-solving skills to create awesome applications.</p>
+I am excited to bring my technical knowledge and creative problem-solving skills to create awesome applications.
+You can learn more on my website linked below!</p>

 ![Mario GIF](https://github.com/GabeDiniz/GabeDiniz/blob/main/mario.gif)